Ekendra Singh

-Ekendra Singh (born 16 June 1957) is a football manager who most recently managed Kenkre FC in the I-League 2nd Division.
+Ekendra Singh (born 16 June 1957) is an Indian football manager who most recently managed Kenkre FC in the I-League 2nd Division.
+He had also managed Manipur football team in the Santosh Trophy.
+Currently he is coach of Oil India FC.

 Coaching career

 Sporting Clube de Goa

 In the summer of 2010 Singh signed with then I-League 2nd Division club Sporting Clube de Goa who were just relegated from the I-League after the 2009–10 season.
-After his first season in charge he led Sporting Goa to second place in the 2011 I-League 2nd Division Final Round and promotion back to the I-League.
+After his first season in charge he led Sporting Goa to second place in the 2011 I-League 2nd Division final round and promotion back to the I-League.

 Kenkre

 On 1 January 2015, Singh was appointed as head coach of I-League 2nd Division side Kenkre, and managed the team until 31 May 2021.